PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Experimental Results

 \subsection{Navigating Cluttered Environments}

+We create $10$ maze environments to evaluate the performance of our planning method.
+The optimization problem is constructed in CasADi \cite{Andersson2019} and solved with IPOPT \cite{Wachter2006ipopt}.

+We select AutoTrans, the MINCO approach \cite{wang2022minco} adopted in \cite{li2023autotrans, wang2024impact} as our primary baseline, which is an optimization-based trajectory generator that parametrizes trajectories as a sequence of $7^{th}$ order polynomials, initialized with kinodynamic hybrid $A^{*}$.
+They model the quadrotor and payload as independent spheres, the cable as a set of discrete points, and encode the environment using an ESDF.
+To solve the resulting problem, they reformulate the problem into an unconstrained one by applying $L_1$ penalties on the constraints.

-We create $8$ maze environments to evaluate the performance of our planning method.
-The optimization problem is constructed in CasADi \cite{Andersson2019} and solved it with IPOPT \cite{Wachter2006ipopt}.
-We compare our method against the MINCO approach \cite{wang2022minco} adopted in \cite{li2023autotrans, wang2024impact} by utilizing their open-source code.
-To ensure a fair comparison, we adjust the baseline's safety margins, ESDF map resolution, kinodynamic search resolution, and quadrotor parameters to be consistent with our environment setup.
-Furthermore, for each environment, we tune the baseline's and PolyFly's time minimization weights and report the best results in Table \ref{tab:topcat_baseline_times}.
-The optimized trajectories for our method in each environment are shown in Fig. \ref{fig:traj_all_viz}.
+To ensure a fair comparison, we adjusted AutoTrans's safety margins, ESDF map resolution, kinodynamic search resolution, and quadrotor parameters to be consistent with our environment setup and removed AutoTrans' hardware limitations constraints on the quadrotor thrust and tilt angle.
+Furthermore, for each environment, we tune AutoTrans' and PolyFly's time minimization weights and report the mean results based on the planning output over $10$ trials in Table \ref{tab:topcat_baseline_times}.
+PolyFly's trajectories are shown in Fig. \ref{fig:traj_all_viz} and Fig. \ref{fig:traj_9_10}.

-The baseline method fails to produce a collision-free trajectory for $3 / 8$ environments, as indicated by the {\textbf{$\times$}} symbol.
-We also observed that in some environments, the baseline generated shorter paths in terms of distance, yet required more time to traverse them.
+We include an additional baseline, PolySingle, which mirrors our method but adopts the modeling of \cite{zheng2020}, where a single polytope represents the entire robot.
+AutoTrans fails to produce a collision-free trajectory in $5 / 10$ environments, as indicated by a {\textbf{$\times$}}.
+We also observed that in some cases, AutoTrans generated shorter paths in terms of distance, yet required more time to traverse them.
 This indicates that our method is able to better optimize for total flight time, even if that entails following a slightly longer path at higher speeds.
-Across all test environments, PolyFly successfully generates paths where the robot tightly navigates around obstacles and aggressively cuts corners to maximize global performance.
-This boost in performance compared to the baseline partly stems from the geometric modeling of the workspace and the use of the dual formulation, which produces smooth, non-conservative collision constraints \cite{zhang2020optimization}.
-These properties enable the solver to plan paths that safely steer around obstacles while maintaining speed.
+Compared to PolySingle, our method successfully navigates the narrow gaps in Env.
+7, 9 and 10, whereas PolySingle fails due to its modeling over-approximation.
+PolyFly's boost in performance compared to the AutoTrans may stem from the geometric modeling of the workspace and the use of the dual formulation, which produces smooth, non-conservative collision constraints \cite{zhang2020optimization}.
+These properties enable it to plan paths around obstacles while maintaining speed. \definecolor{customgreen}{HTML}{6aae88} \definecolor{darkgreen}{HTML}{156a0c}